Meatball Stew (With Ground Chicken, 30 Minutes)

 We’re aiming for great texture – light, juicy and tender – and full of flavor.

 1. Don’t use extra lean ground chicken.
-Try to ground chicken that contains 10-15% fat for more flavor and moistness.
+Try to get ground chicken that contains 10-15% fat for more flavor and juicy meatballs.
 I use dark meat ground chicken if I can find it – the best!
 (I’m a broken record on that).

-2. Mix the ground chicken with a panade which is a mixture of bread or bread crumbs and milk (or other liquid).
+2. Mix the ground chicken with a panade – a mixture of bread or bread crumbs and milk (or other liquid).
 This creates soft, tender meatballs.

 3. Don’t skip the finely chopped fresh parsley.
 It adds wonderful brightness to the flavorful meatballs.
 If you love cilantro, you can use that instead.